Events that Affect Participation

 All Group Supplemental Life Insurance coverage under this plan will end on the last day of the month in which you terminate your employment with the University or when your status as a regular employee ends.
 Group Supplemental Life Insurance for your spouse and/ or child will also end if you die or receive disability benefits from the University’s Long-Term Disability Plan.

 The Group Supplemental Life Insurance in effect for you and your dependents at the time that your group coverage ends is portable or convertible.
 You may apply to continue to be covered with Group Term Life Insurance under the insurer’s portability pool.
 You must be younger than age 80 and actively at work as of your date of termination of employment.
-You are not eligible if you terminate employment because of retirement or disability.

 - You may apply for the lesser of five times your annual salary and $1,000,000; or the amount of Group Supplemental Life Insurance in effect at the time group coverage ends.
 The minimum amount is $20,000.